autumnfjeld/thetwittosphere_web/README.md

 * UI feeback if twitter handle not found
 * Add directions for initial view
 * CouldShouldDos
+  * Make sure collection is reset with each new user
   * Make links in tweets clickable
   * Gulp/Grunt with autoprefixer
   * Domino like or cascade animation of appearing tweet list